Once the largest gold rush town in California, now restored as a state park

 Regular river mining was done by sieve mining

-Groups of miners constructed long wooden troughs with
+Groups of miners constructed long wooden troughs with serrated metal sheets on the bottom.

 Gold rush miracle cures